kaedeng/tinychip/README.md

 ALL OWNERSHIPS OF THE ROM FILES GO TO https://github.com/cj1128 To use
-    - Make in console from CS200_FINAL folder
+    - Make in console from tinychip folder
     - <executable> <game name arg>
         - .\Chip8.exe <game>
         - ./Chip8 <game>